jupyterlab/benchmarks/experiments/codemirror/README.md

 # JupyterLab Benchmarks

-A page with may codemirror editors.
+A page with many CodeMirror editors.